cjdbarlow/Part-One/principles_of_ultrasound.md

             * $$d$$ is Depth
             * $$v$$ is the speed of sound in tissue, and is assumed to be 1540 ms<sup>-1</sup>
             * **t** is Time
+* **Transmitted**
-* **Transmitted** sound passes through the tissue, and may be reflected or absorbed at deeper tissues.
+Sound passes through the tissue, and may be reflected or absorbed at deeper tissues.
+* **Scattered**
-* **Scattered** sound is reflected from tissue but is not received by the probe.
+Sound is reflected from tissue but is not received by the probe.

+* **Attenuated**
-**Attenuation** describes the loss of sound wave with increasing depth, and is a function of the above.
-It can be managed by increasing the **gain**, which is amplification of returned signal. **Time-gain compensation** refers to amplification of signals which have taken longer to return, thus amplifying signals returned from deep tissues.
+Attenuation describes the loss of sound wave with increasing depth, and is a function of the above fctors.
+    * Attenuation is managed by increasing the **gain**
+    Gain refers to amplification of returned signal.
+    * **Time-gain compensation** refers to amplification of signals which have taken longer to return, which amplifies signals returned from deep tissues

 ##Modes
+Ultrasound modes include:
-**B-Mode** (brightness mode) is the standard 2D ultrasound mode, and plots the measured amplitude of reflected ultrasound waves by the calculated depth from which they were reflected.
+* **B-Mode** (brightness mode)
+The standard 2D ultrasound mode, and plots the measured amplitude of reflected ultrasound waves by the calculated depth from which they were reflected.

-**M-Mode** (movement mode) selects a single vertical section of the image and displays changes over time (i.e. depth on the y-axis, and time on the x-axis).
+* **M-Mode** (movement mode)
+Selects a single vertical section of the image and displays changes over time (i.e. depth on the y-axis, and time on the x-axis).

 ##Doppler Effect
 The doppler effect is the change in observed frequency when a wave is reflected off (or emitted from) a moving object, relative to the position of the receiver.
-In echocardiography, this is the change in frequency of sound reflected from a moving particle.
+In medical ultrasound, this is the change in frequency of sound reflected from a moving tissue (e.g. an erythrocyte).
 It is given by the equation:

 $$ V = { \Delta Fs \over 2F_0cos\theta} $$ where: